Baharampur Assembly constituency: 2011

-1977–2006
+2006

-In the 2006 state assembly elections Manoj Chakraborty, Independent, won the Berhampore assembly seat defeating his nearest rival Amal Karmakar of RSP.
+In the 2006 West Bengal Legislative Assembly election Manoj Chakraborty, Independent, won the Berhampore assembly seat defeating his nearest rival Amal Karmakar of RSP.
 Manoj Chakraborty, contesting as an independent, was a rebel congress candidate put up by Adhir Choudhury as a protest against the official Congress candidate Maya Rani Paul.
 He was subsequently taken back into the Congress.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Maya Rani Paul of Congress defeated Kartick Sahana of RSP in 2001, and Biswanath Banerjee of RSP in 1996.
 Sankar Das Paul of Congress defeated Ipsita Gupta of RSP in 1991.
 Debabrata Bandopadhyay of RSP defeated Sankar Das Paul of Congress in 1987 and 1982, and Subrata Saha of Congress in 1977.

-1951–1972
+1972

 Sankar Das Paul of Congress won in 1972 and 1971.
 Sanat Kumar Raha of CPI won in 1969.
 S. Bhattacharya of Congress won in 1967.
 Sanat Kumar Raha of CPI won in 1962.
 Bejoy Kumar Ghosh of Congress won in 1957 and in independent India's first election in 1951.